 In order to better understand issues of racial justice and inclusion in higher education today, this program will consider a past historical moment related to race and exclusion.
 This event will feature a conversation with Dr. Greg Robinson, a renowned expert on Japanese American wartime internment, and will focus on Japanese American internment broadly as well as connections to education and university practices.
 Participants will then analyze primary documents that capture university practices during WWII in regard to Japanese American enrollment with the goal of reflecting on the decision-making processes and their related moral and ethical components.
 A brief lecture by Eric Langowski, an expert on IU’s history regarding Japanese American students during WWII, will also be offered about IU’s historical practices and present day implications.

-The IUPUI Open Science Coalition is proposing a half-day workshop on the theme of “Open By Design: A New University Model.”
+The IUPUI Open Science Coalition will hold a half-day workshop on the theme of “Open By Design: A New University Model.”
 This program will include a lecture by Dr. Erin McKiernan, who wrote a 2017 article for PLoS: Biology titled "Imagining the 'open' university: Sharing scholarship to improve research and education."
 Her article primarily discusses the benefits and challenges of creating an open university in the twenty-first century, in addition to providing low-cost solutions to the challenges she sees.
 McKiernan is an internationally known open scholarship advocate, in addition to being a highly successful physicist.
 We intend to bring students, faculty, and staff together using a round-table discussion forum to find innovative ways that open ideas can be used to enhance university life.
 These include open science concepts such as research transparency and reproducibility, as well as broader open scholarship concerns regarding open textbooks and open access to journal articles.
 The world of academic research is changing rapidly, and we hope that this workshop and lecture will encourage attendees to envision a university that seeks to inherently create and benefit from open scholarship.

 This program has been canceled due to COVID-19 concerns.